What: Free Webinar

 - Conform to regulatory expectations

-Michael Barnes, CFS, Food Microbiologist/Sanitarian, Ajinomoto Foods North America, Inc. (AFNA)
+Michael Barnes, CFS, Food Microbiologist/Sanitarian, Retired, Ajinomoto Foods North America, Inc. (AFNA)

 Michael Barnes, M.Sc., is the corporate food microbiologist/sanitarian at Ajinomoto Foods North America.
 He is responsible for the company’s food safety, sanitation, and supplier procurement programs, which includes the development and implementation of food safety programs and standards.
 Michael received an M.Sc. in food science and microbiology from Kansas State University.

-Michael Cramer, Sr. Director, Food Safety & Quality Assurance, Ajinomoto Foods North America, Inc. (AFNA)
+Michael Cramer, Sr. Director, Food Safety & Quality Assurance, Retired, Ajinomoto Foods North America, Inc. (AFNA)

 Michael Cramer is the senior director of food safety and quality assurance at Ajinomoto Foods North America.
 He is responsible for establishing, implementing, and directing quality control and food safety efforts to ensure products meet quality, safety, and legal requirements.
 He received a B.Sc. in health science from West Chester University in West Chester, PA.